CASA SUENOS GRANDES

 • Estuary Tour.
 You will see an abundance of wildlife if you take a tour up the estuary that separates Playa Grande from Tamarindo.
 You will go through a mangrove forest that has many bird species, monkeys, iguanas, crabs, crocodiles, and more.
 You can take an “unorganized tour” by going to the end of the beach in Playa Grande Estates and simply asking one of the boat operators for a tour or you can take an organized tour through http://www.youarecostarica.com or https://www.playagrandeshuttleandtours.com

-• Pinto Quemado in Wilmart.
-Nearly every Friday night , there is live music at Pinto Quemado, just behind the local grocery, Wilmart, as you drive into town.
-There can be some large, fun events here where tourists dance with locals and many of the country's most popular music acts visit. https://www.facebook.com/Pinto-Quemado-105742631392085/
+• The Store.
+Nearly every Friday night , there is live music at one of the restaurants in the building containg The Store (formerly Wilmar).
+There can be some large, fun events here where tourists dance with locals and many of the country's most popular music acts visit.

 • Sugaree's in the Grateful Hotel In Playa Grande Estates next to the estuary this venue has live music for Grateful Dead and reggae enthusiasts several nights a week.
 Sunday Funday is a good chance to have some cocktails, food and listen to live music on Sundays.
 You can swim here for free if you buy food or drinks.
 You can have them call the water taxi for an easy trip to Tamarindo. https://thegratefulhotel.com/ and 506-8707-9939